 - A well-structured housing layout led by landscape and the existing green fabric of the Site will be delivered.
-Natural features of the Site will be retained and key nodes/character areas development throughout, resulting in the creation of a positive "sense of place"; - Site access accommodating all modes can be facilitated from the street network proposed as part of the residential allocation site to the north; - Multiple options enabling pedestrian linkage between the Site and the local context, can be considered promoting high levels of permeability throughout; - Tree/hedgerow retention upon the Site will be maximised wherever possible, and further enhanced through new planting, especially along the southern and eastern boundaries of the Site; - The development facade will address all green infrastructure, ensuring that all retained trees and hedgerows positively contribute to the scheme design, provide positive features in that they are functional and form social spaces, whilst aiding integration of the development within the green fabric of the Site; - Provision of publicly accessible open space to aid the health and welfare needs of the future occupants of the development, whilst proving key habitats for wildlife. - A wide range of accommodation types can be planned affording a broad mix of family homes with the aim of satisfying local housing need.
+Natural features of the Site will be retained and key nodes/character areas development throughout, resulting in the creation of a positive "sense of place"; - Site access accommodating all modes can be facilitated from two points, both being off Buckley Road.
+A third should be accommodated to enable a connection to "The Crest" land as and when the Council bring forward their planned future regeneration of this part of Lillington; - Multiple options enabling pedestrian linkage between the Site and the local context, can be considered promoting high levels of permeability throughout; - Tree/hedgerow retention upon the Site will be maximised wherever possible, and further enhanced through new planting, especially along the southern boundary and within the south eastern corner of the Site; - The development facade will address all green infrastructure, ensuring that all retained trees and hedgerows positively contribute to the scheme design, provide positive features in that they are functional and form social spaces, whilst aiding integration of the development within the green fabric of the Site; - Provision of publicly accessible open space to aid the health and welfare needs of the future occupants of the development, whilst proving key habitats for wildlife. - A wide range of accommodation types can be planned affording a broad mix of family homes with the aim of satisfying local housing need.
 Development density will be in line with planning policy and in character with the fabric of the immediate area.